phpMussel/Docs/readme.en.md

 Supplementary cache options.
 Note: Changing these values may potentially log you out.

 ##### "prefix" `[string]`
 - The value specified here will be prepended to all cache entry keys.
-Empty by default.
+Default = "phpMussel_".
 When multiple installations exist at the same server, this can be useful for keeping their caches separate from each other.

 ##### "enable_apcu" `[bool]`
 - Specifies whether to try using APCu for caching.
 Default = True.